A Nash-Moser-H\"ormander implicit function theorem with applications to control and Cauchy problems for PDEs: Application to quasi-linear perturbations of KdV

 Theorem \ref{thm:1} could also be used as an alternative approach, based on a different nonlinear scheme, to prove the controllability result for gravity capillary water waves in \cite{ABH}.

-Moreover Theorem \ref{thm:1} can be used to solve quasi-periodic versions of nonlinear ODEs like the equation of characteristics for quasi-periodic transport equations, namely equations of the form $\om \cdot \pa_\ph u(\ph,x) = V(\ph, x + u(\ph,x))$ on the torus $(\ph,x) \in \T^{n+1}$, where $\om \in \R^n$ is a Diophantine vector (see \cite{BBHM-WW-h}). \end{remark}
+In the context of KAM for PDEs, Theorem \ref{thm:1} is used in \cite{BBHM-WW-h} to solve a quasi-periodic nonlinear PDE of the form $\om \cdot \pa_\ph u(\ph,x) = V(\ph, x + u(\ph,x))$ on the torus $(\ph,x) \in \T^{n+1}$, where $\om \in \R^n$ is a Diophantine vector.
+This is the equation of the characteristic curves of a quasi-periodic transport equation. \end{remark}

 \begin{footnotesize}

 \end{footnotesize}

 \begin{flushright}